zachboth/the-vanual/_posts/2015-01-08-preparation.markdown

 #### <span class="number"><span>2</span></span> Do a quick preliminary cleaning

 If your van is more than a year old, it most likely has a layer of dirt, grime and dust build up on most of the floor.
-Use a shopvac and small hand broom to remove it.
-You may need to use a small scraper to loosen any bits that are proving difficult to remove.
+Use a shopvac and small hand broom to clean it.
+You may need to use a small scraper to loosen any areas of large dirt buildup that has accumulated.

 <img src="../img/post-images/preparation-vacuum2.jpg" />